-In one of the earliest empirical entries in the debate over punitive damages, Eisenberg and colleagues claimed that these damages may be predictable because the amount of compensatory damages provided substantial explanatory power as to the amount of punitive damages.160 However, Polinsky pointed out that, even if the amount of compensatory damages explained the amount of punitive damages, an "inability to predict when ... punitive damages will be awarded" means that these damages remain unpredictable.161 Polinsky is correct that predicting punitive damages involves predicting both when they will be awarded and the amount in which they will be awarded.
+In one of the earliest empirical entries in the debate over punitive damages, Eisenberg and colleagues claimed that these damages may be predictable because the amount of compensatory damages provided substantial explanatory power as to the amount of punitive damages.210 Polinsky pointed out, however. that even if the amount of compensatory damages explained the amount of punitive damages, an "inability to predict when ... punitive damages will be awarded" means that these damages remain unpredictable.211 Polinsky is correct that predicting punitive damages involves predicting both when they will be awarded and the amount in which they will be awarded.
 Moreover, the amount of compensatory damages is not known in advance at the time of the wrongful conduct.
 Thus, even if the level of compensatory damages has a positive statistical correlation with the value of punitive damages, the injurer must be able to predict both the level of compensatory damages and its relation to subsequent punitive damages in order to determine the expected liability costs.
-Existing evidence suggests that both State Farm and punitive damages caps can reduce the randomness in this process by decreasing the frequency with which punitive damages are awarded and the size of the awards that are imposed.162 And, as explained above, reducing the State Farm ratio limit to more closely approximate those found in state punitive damages caps will provide for even stronger effects across the entire range of punitive damages awards.
-While reducing the frequency and size of awards does not technically render punitive
+Existing evidence suggests that both State Farm and punitive damages caps can reduce the randomness in this process by decreasing the frequency with which punitive damages are awarded and the size of the awards that are imposed.212 And, as explained above, reducing the State Farm ratio limit to more closely approximate those found in state punitive damages caps will provide for even stronger effects across the entire range of punitive damages awards.213 While reducing the frequency and size of awards does not technically render punitive damages more predictable on Polinksy's terms, these reductions can nonetheless play an important role in facilitating the predictability of punitive damages.